magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 `modern-cljs.shopping.validators` namespace.
-You could name this file as you like, but I like to give it a name resembling the name of the file defining the source namespace (i.e. `validators`) and remembering me I'm taking care of its unit tests.
+You could name this file as you like, but I like to give it a name resembling the name of the file defining the source namespace (i.e. `validators`) and remembering me I'm taking care of its unit tests: `validators_test.cljc` seems to be a good file name speaking for itself.

 ```bash
 touch test/cljc/modern_cljs/shopping/validators_test.cljc